Armored Heart: Tamed Soul

 “I brought pancakes!”

 Okay, that settled it.
 With another groan, she roused herself from the soft warm nest of blankets and pillows she had made.
-“Just a moment!” she grumbled, sliding to the floor and grabbing a nightgown from her wardrobe.
+“Just a moment!"
+She grumbled, sliding to the floor and grabbing a nightgown from her wardrobe.
 She slipped it over her head, then crossed the room and opened the door.

 Lauren was, of course, her normal cheerful self.
 Her long hair was tied back into a loose braid, and she was wearing a forest-green dress that suited her stunningly.
 She had a slender wand in one hand, which had faint glowing lines running along it, and bobbing obediently behind her and covered in the same faint glow were two covered plates, two glasses, and a carafe of some sort of juice.
 “You’re… levitating me breakfast?”
 Celia chuckled, standing aside to let Lauren and her procession in.